 When Char-Broil first introduced their version of the Kamado Grill I have to admit that I was not enthusiastic.
-The test model I received had some assembly issues (parts not lining up properly) and the large number of plastic parts was discouraging.
+The test model I received had some assembly issues (parts not lining up properly) and a large number of plastic parts was discouraging.
 Kamado grills are known for holding low temperatures as well as hitting very high temperatures.
 As I tested the grill I found that it could do both of these things.
 However, there were issues.
 Let me discuss the design before I get into all that.

 Like any good kamado grill, the Kamander has a highly insulated body.
 It holds the heat inside and requires less charcoal to cook with than regular grills.
 Temperature is controlled by letting air in at the bottom and releasing it through the top.
 Char-Broil has cleverly attached an air duct to the bottom vent so that its adjustment is built into the side table.
 You can easily adjust both vents at the same time and without having to bend over.

 On the model I tested, that duct that connects the bottom vent to the side table was plastic.
 It melted at high temperatures.
-This was a problem that many people encountered.
+This was a problem that many people have encountered.
 Char-Broil has fixed this problem by replacing the duct and the vents with steel and cast iron parts.
 If you happen to have one of the older models, contact Char-Broil, and they will replace them (provided you bothered to register the grill when you bought it).
 These changes make it possible for this grill to hit the highest temperatures without basically ruining the grill.
 This is a good thing.